jw2249a/2017-bayes-audit/2017-code/README.md

 A contest group is defined by listing the contests it contains and/or the other groups it includes.

-The *order* of the definition is important, as it may reflect the order in which the contests are presented on a ballot; this order may be used in the user interface used by the auditors.
+The *order* of the contests in the definition is important, as it may reflect the order in which the contests are presented on a ballot; this order may be used in the user interface used by the auditors.